Business Manager Tony Sapienza

 IBEW Union Local 1837 maintains two offices to better serve our members—one in Manchester, Maine and the other in Dover, New Hampshire.
 The office in Maine includes a separate building with a conference room and meeting area for union programs and training sessions.

 Members elect a President, Vice President, Recording Secretary, Treasurer and eleven Executive Board members from among the ranks.
 These members oversee finances and financial decisions of the Local, and oversee the performance of committees within the Local.

-The Local is served by six paid staff.
+The Local is served by five paid staff.

 A Business Manager is elected by the membership.
 The Business Manager, an Assistant Business Manager and a Business Representative head negotiation committees at all represented companies, handle higher level grievances, advise and assist stewards, and oversee the daily functioning of the Local.

 An Organizer also serves as a Business Representative and works full-time overseeing communications within the Local and outside, editing the newsletter, updating the website, assisting members with union projects, encouraging member involvement with issues the union is pursuing, and working with people who want to join the union.

 A full-time office manager and a part-time secretary serve as clerical support to the staff and executive board.

 Approximately 150 Stewards handle daily issues in the workplace.
 Stewards help members understand the contract, help members with grievances when the contract is violated, share information, and keep union officials and staff informed about issues and conditions in the workplace.